 Child labor

 The Fair Labor Code mandates that no person shall be employed under the age of 15 or under the age for completion of compulsory education, whichever is higher.
+Our standards also prohibit hazardous work and the worst forms of child labor.

-Fair Labor Standards: Child Labor
+Fair Labor Standards: Child labor

 The Fair Labor Code and accompanying compliance benchmarks define labor standards that aim to achieve decent and humane working conditions in the supply chain of our member companies.